spatie/sheets/README.md

 ### Configuring collections

-When the default configuration doesn't cut it, Sheets is highly configurable.
-You can pass options to a collection by using an associative array in `config/sheets.php`.
+Sheets is highly configurable if the default configuration doesn't cut it.
+You can configure each collection separately by using an associative array in `config/sheets.php`.

 ```php
 // config/sheets.php